Am I Mediocre? The Truth Most People Don’t Want to Face

 “I start making changes.”

-This is the phase where action begins—you try new habits, shift your behavior, and put energy into improvement, even if it’s inconsistent at first.
+This is the phase where action begins—you try new habits, adjust your behavior, and put energy into improving, even if your efforts are inconsistent at first.

 3. Reversion